Bassel Khartabil: Transfer and execution

 On 12 September 2015, Jaysh al-Islam shelled and stormed the prison, taking control of two buildings.
 Until early October Khartabil was still in Adra Prison in the suburbs of Damascus, Syria.
 By 3 October, military police took him from his cell in Adra with a 'top secret' sealed order from the Military Field Court.
 He was transferred to an unknown location.

 On 6 October, Amnesty International released a new report on Khartabil's status.
 A day later, Human Rights Watch and 30 other human rights organizations issued a letter demanding that Khartabil's whereabouts be disclosed.
-On 17 October, Creative Commons Board of Directors approved a resolution calling for Khartabil's release.
+On 17 October, the Creative Commons Board of Directors approved a resolution calling for Khartabil's release.
 On 21 October, the New Palmyra project was launched to carry on his 3D modeling work and other creative uses of data about Palmyra.
 A day later, the MIT Media Lab offered Khartabil a position of research scientist at the Center for Civic Media to work with Ethan Zuckerman on projects to make Syria's history available to the world.
 On 9 November, an anthology of essays in Khartabil's honor, entitled The Cost of Freedom: A Collective Inquiry, was released under a Creative Commons public domain license.
 Two days afterward, unconfirmed rumors surfaced that Khartabil had been sentenced to death.

 In August 2017, Khartabil's wife and friends reported they had seen a copy of official documents confirming he had been executed after his transfer from Adra prison in 2015.

 Response

 The Electronic Frontier Foundation and the Wikimedia Foundation as well as Global Voices released statements mourning his loss.

 Creative Commons announced the creation of the Bassel Khartabil Memorial Fund, to support projects in line with his ideas and work throughout his life.
-On 11 August, the Mozilla Foundation announced the creation of the Bassel Khartabil Free Culture Fellowship, organized by Mozilla, Wikimedia, Creative Commons, the Jimmy Wales Foundation, #NEWPALMYRA and other groups.
+On 11 August, the Mozilla Foundation announced the creation of the Bassel Khartabil Free Culture Fellowship, organized for an initial period of three years by Mozilla, Wikimedia Foundation, Creative Commons, the Jimmy Wales Foundation, #NEWPALMYRA and other groups.
 It is aimed at supporting individuals developing free culture, particularly under adverse circumstances.

 Works

 Models of ancient Palmyra

 Starting in 2005, Khartabil began collecting photographs of the ancient architecture and archaeology sites in Palmyra, in the hopes of reconstructing the city online, using 3D models and virtual spaces.

 His efforts were put on hold when he was imprisoned, and some of his early work was lost.
 In 2015 his friends and colleagues launched the New Palmyra Project to bring that dream to life.
 Since then, many of the most famous structures in Palmyra have been modeled, and some life-size models built of structures that were destroyed in the Syrian Civil War.

-As of 2017, most of the buildings and statues captured by the New Palmyra Project have been completely destroyed by ISIL.
+As of 2017, most of the buildings and statues captured by the New Palmyra Project had been completely destroyed by ISIL.